English Online Dictionary. What means hairy? What does hairy mean?

 hairy (comparative hairier, superlative hairiest)

-- (of a person) Having a lot of hair on the body.
+- (of a person) Having a lot of body hair.

 - (of an animal) Having a lot of fur.

-- (of a body part other than the head) Having hair growing from it.
+- (of a human body part other than the head) Having hair growing from it.

 - (informal) Difficult, complex, intricate, or intimidating.